wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-api.md

 title: Web3 JavaScript API
 ---

-## What is Safecoin-Web3.js?
+## What is Wickandbergamot-Web3.js?

-The Safecoin-Web3.js library aims to provide complete coverage of Safecoin.
-The library was built on top of the [Safecoin JSON RPC API](../clients/jsonrpc-api.md).
+The Wickandbergamot-Web3.js library aims to provide complete coverage of Wickandbergamot.
+The library was built on top of the [Wickandbergamot JSON RPC API](../clients/jsonrpc-api.md).

-You can find the full documentation for the `@safecoin/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).
+You can find the full documentation for the `@wickandbergamot/web3.js` library [here](https://solana-labs.github.io/solana-web3.js/).

 ## Common Terminology